 Extend your Visa on Arrival yourself or let an agent do it for you.
 Hiring an agent will cost you a fair bit of money, however doing it yourself will cost you a fair bit of time.
-Doing it yourself will cost IDR355.000 (2019 update: it's now IDR500.000 per extension) and an agent will cost you around 700,000 and 900,000.
+Doing the visa extension yourself will cost IDR500,000 per extension and an agent will cost you around IDR700,000 and IDR900,000.

 If you decide to do it yourself you will be required to go to an immigration office 3 times.
 Or if you hire an agent you will only be required to go to the immigration office once to get your fingerprints and photo taken.

 If you choose to extend the visa yourself.
 We will break down what you will need to do for your 3 visits to immigration.

 Day One : Dropping of Passport & Paperwork